AGuyNamedC-Los/text-mockify/README.md

 # Description

-A React website that can take any piece of plain text and transform it into a random assortment of upper and lower cased letters
+A React website that can take any piece of plain text and transform it into a random assignment of upper and lower cased letters

 # Motivation